The Best Tips for Credit Card Dispute Fraud Prevention

 If you keep thorough transaction and delivery records, you should be able to provide evidence that these transactions were made and authorized by the cardholder, that they received the goods they purchased, and that you dealt promptly and appropriately with any concerns the cardholder brought to you.
-The more efficient way to stop it, however, is to prevent it from happening at all.
+The most efficient way to stop fraudulent disputes, however, is to prevent them from happening at all.

 Friendly fraud is difficult to prevent because you can’t screen for it; friendly fraudsters always start out as legitimate customers.

 The best you can do is to blacklist friendly fraudsters, meaning that you never accept any orders from them in the future.
 At least that way, they can’t target you a second time.

-One easy fix is your merchant descriptor—check with your payment processor and make sure it includes an easily recognizable name as well as a phone number or URL where cardholders can reach you with questions.
+One easy fix is your merchant descriptor.
+Check with your payment processor and make sure it includes an easily recognizable name as well as a phone number or URL where cardholders can reach you with questions.

-Credit card dispute fraud is really several different problem that share a single name.
+Credit card dispute fraud is really several different problems that share a single name.
 It can come from otherwise good customers with bad habits that can be broken, customers who are genuinely confused and need better communication from the merchant at some point in the process, and actual malicious fraudsters.

 Treating credit card dispute fraud as simply a cost of doing business can cost you significant revenue and may cause your chargeback-to-transaction ratio to spike to dangerous levels.